google-deepmind/mujoco/doc/modeling.rst

    Muscles are composed of slow-twitch and fast-twitch fibers.
 The typical muscle is mixed, but some muscles have a higher proportion of one or the other fiber type, making them faster or slower.
 This can be modeled by adjusting the time constants.
-The vmax parameter of the :math:`\text{\small FLV}` function should also be adjusted accordingly. lmin, lmax, vmax, fpmax, fvmax
+The vmax parameter of the :math:`\text{\small FLV}` function should also be adjusted accordingly. tausmooth
+   When positive, smooths the transition between activation and de-activation time-constants.
+While a single `motor unit <https://en.wikipedia.org/wiki/Motor_unit>`__ is either activating or de-activating, an entire muscle will have a mixture of many units, leading to a corresponding mixture of timescales. lmin, lmax, vmax, fpmax, fvmax
    These are the parameters controlling the shape of the :math:`\text{\small FLV}` function.
 Advanced users can experiment with them; see MATLAB function `FLV.m <_static/FLV.m>`__.
 Similar to the scale setting, if you want to